HIPAA Compliance Checklist for 2025

 10. SailPoint

 SailPoint is a leading identity governance platform used by large enterprises.
-It automates access reviews, certifications, and risk scoring to support strict compliance needs.
-With strong integrations, it enforces least-privilege access across the entire organization.
-SailPoint is ideal for companies that require deep governance and enterprise-scale identity management.
+It automates access reviews, certifications, and risk scoring to support strict compliance requirements at enterprise scale.

 Key Features